sdjebali/PaintorPipe/README.md

 The chromosome column is the only column with an incorrect header entry.
 We need to provide the correct version of the header: `Chr` instead of `CHR` with the `--chromosome_header` parameter (see [usage](#usage) part).

 This is important that the column names are correctly written.
-If you have supplementary columns like in the exampe above, you can keep them, the pipeline is going to ignore them.
-If you don't want to change the required column names in the file, like the `Chr`column, you have to indicate the alternative names with the header arguments when launching Nextflow command.
+If you have additional columns like in the exampe above, you can keep them, the pipeline is going to ignore them.
+If you do not want to change the required column names in the file, like the `Chr` column, you have to indicate the alternative names with the corresponding header arguments when launching the Nextflow command.
 Make sure the columns are separated by tabulations.

-Be careful when running the pipe, about the reference genome version (`--ref_genome` parameter).
-By default, the pipeline uses hg19 version (more used).
-Depending on the GWAS dataset you want to fine map, you can change by hg38 version (more recent).
+Be careful when running the pipeline, about the reference genome version (`--ref_genome` parameter).
+By default, the pipeline uses hg19 version.
+Depending on the GWAS dataset you want to fine map, you can change it to hg38 (more recent).

-## Functionnal annotations
+## Functional annotations
 Concerning the annotation library, you can use the annotations given in the [Paintor github wiki](#https://github.com/gkichaev/PAINTOR_V3.0/wiki/2b.-Overlapping-annotations) or directely following this [link](#https://ucla.box.com/s/x47apvgv51au1rlmuat8m4zdjhcniv2d) (Warning: This is a large 6.7 GB file).

-Once the annotation bed files are downloaded, you can write the `annotations.txt` file, to give to the pipeline, pointing to all annotation bed files (use tabulation) looking like:
+Once the annotation bed files are downloaded, you can fill in the `annotations.txt` file, to give to the pipeline the location of those files on the system (use tabulation).
+This file should look like that:
 ```
 genc.exon       path/to/exons.proj.bed
 genc.intron     path/to/introns.proj.bed
 ```
-The first column is the name of the functionnal annotation and the second is the path to the bed file.
+The first column is the name of the functionnal annotation and the second one the path to the corresponding annotation file in bed format.
 Above, an example for a run with 2 annotations (exons & introns).
 We recommand to use no more than 4 or 5 annotations per run.

 ## Outputs
-You should obtain 43 loci in the `output_locus` directory.
-Check the `slurm-46703827.out` output file in the `files` directory.
+You should obtain 71 loci in the `output_locus` directory (see the `slurm-46703827.out` output file in the `files` directory).